yanyuchen1661/Biostatistics_method/Biostatistics_Method/README.md

 - The specificity of a symptom (or set of symptoms or screening test) is the probability that the symptom is not present given that the person does not have a disease.

+#### Bayes Method

+- Bayes Rule
+- Generalized Bayes' Rule
+- Bayesian Inference
+The Bayesian school of inference rejects the idea of the frequency definition of probability, considering that it is a theoretical concept that can never be realized in practice.
+Instead, Bayesians conceive of two types of probability: a prior probability and a posterior probability.
+  - The prior probability of an event is the best guess by the observer of an event’s likelihood in the absence of data.
+This prior probability may be a single number, or it may be a range of likely values for the probability, perhaps with weights attached to each possible value.
+  - The posterior probability of an event is the likelihood that an event will occur after collecting some empirical data.
+It is obtained by integrating information from the prior probability with additional data related to the event in question.

+#### ROC

+A receiver operating characteristic (ROC) curve is a plot of the sensitivity versus (1 – specificity) of a screening test, where the different points on the curve corre- spond to different cutoff points used to designate test-positive.

+Calculate the area under the ROC curve in Figure 3.7, and interpret what it means.
+The area under the ROC curve, when evaluated by the trapezoidal rule, is given by .5(.94 + 1.0)(.57) + .5(.90 + .94)(.10) + .5(.86 + .90)(.11) + .5(.65 + .86)(.19) + .5(0 + .65)(.03) = .89
+This means the radiologist has an 89% probability of correctly distinguishing a nor- mal from an abnormal subject based on the relative ordering of their CT ratings.
+For normal and abnormal subjects with the same ratings, it is assumed the radiologist selects one of the two subjects at random.

+In general, of two screening tests for the same disease, the test with the higher area under its ROC curve is considered the better test, unless some particular level of sen- sitivity or specificity is especially important in comparing the two tests.

 #### Binomial Distribution

 #### Poisson Distribution